 Ms. Pilgrim’s legal career began as a tax and corporate associate at New York City law firms, including Willkie Farr & Gallagher and Cowan Liebowitz & Latman.
-In 1990, she established her own private law practice, Pilgrim & Associates, which she returned to after her respective tenures as general counsel at USATF and the LPGA, after running a sports consulting agency, Precise Advisory Group.
+In 1990, she established her own private law practice before leaving New York to accept positions as general counsel at sports organizations.

 Ms. Pilgrim has a long association with track and field, having excelled in the sport at Princeton University; worked at USA Track & Field, Inc. (USATF) as the general counsel and director of business affairs from 1998 – 2007; and, later in her career, serving as Acting Executive Director & General Counsel of Track & Field Athletes Association, Inc. from 2017–2019.

 At USATF, Ms. Pilgrim was responsible for rendering business and legal advice to the organization’s chief executive officer, president, board of directors and staff.
 She also worked collaboratively with the volunteer membership to overhaul its event bidding and contracting operations and to develop and implement new business policies and practices.
 As such, she was part of the management team that oversaw, planned, and conducted over 150 national championships and other domestic and international programs and events annually.